Not a blank template - your details are filled in, formatted to Connecticut law, and ready to sign.

 What is the maximum security deposit in Connecticut?

-In Connecticut, security deposits are limited to 2 months rent (1 month rent for tenants 62 years or older).
-Landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
-Connecticut also requires landlords to pay interest on security deposits.
+In Connecticut, security deposits are capped at 2 months rent (1 month rent for tenants 62 years or older).
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.
+Connecticut also requires landlords to pay interest on deposits.

 How much notice is required to terminate a lease in Connecticut?